Downtown Eastside: Street Sweeps and Decampments

+In recent years, the #StopTheSweeps campaign has gained widespread attention in both local and national media, amplifying the voices of DTES residents and advocates who demand an end to these daily sweeps and for the decriminalization of sheltering and vending in public spaces.
+The campaign, supported by organizations such as Pivot Legal Society and the Vancouver Area Network of Drug Users (VANDU), has documented the impacts of street sweeps through reports, community testimonies, and social media campaigns.
+Activists argue that the practice constitutes a form of systemic displacement and criminalization of poverty, disproportionately affecting Indigenous and marginalized residents.
+The hashtag has been used to organize protests, circulate videos of sweep encounters, and raise public awareness about the loss of personal belongings and safety concerns faced by unhoused residents.

 Controversies

 Concentration of services controversy

-The DTES is the site of many service offerings including social housing, health care, free meals and clothing, harm reduction for drug users, housing assistance, employment preparation, adult education, children's programs, emergency housing, arts and recreation, and legal advocacy.
+The DTES is the site of many service offerings, including social housing, health care, free meals and clothing, harm reduction for people who use drugs, housing assistance, employment preparation, adult education, children's programs, emergency housing, arts and recreation, and legal advocacy.
 In 2014, the Vancouver Sun reported that there were 260 social services and housing sites in the greater DTES area, spending $360 million per year.
 No other Canadian city has concentrated services to this degree in one small area.

 Proponents of the high level of services say that it is necessary to meet the complex needs of the DTES population.
 For some residents, the sense of community and acceptance that they find in the DTES makes it a unique place of healing for them.

-The practice of locating a large number of services in the DTES has also been criticized for attracting vulnerable people to an area where drugs, crime, and disorder are entrenched.
+Locating many services in the DTES has also been criticized for attracting vulnerable people to an area where drugs, crime, and disorder are entrenched.
 Some advocates for vulnerable populations believe that many DTES residents would have a better quality of life and improved chances of health if they could separate from the neighbourhood's predatory drug pushers and pimps.

 During the city's 2014 planning process for the greater DTES, two-thirds of those who participated said they wanted to stay in the area.
 But a 2008 survey of SRO tenants had indicated that 70% wanted to leave the DTES.
 The city's 30-year plan is for two-thirds of the city's future social housing to be located in the greater DTES area.